 When it comes to the best shoe for your arch, the most important thing to get right is the category (neutral vs support).
 These categories do not refer to the height of the arch, but rather the way the shoe supports your stride, since running shoes do not typically have an active shape coming into the foot.
 Shoes that sometimes feel like the arch has a different height may actually just have a slimmer, tighter fit that hugs the arch area.
+It is also important to make sure you are in the correct size as your foot will sit differently in the shoe depending on how much space you have between your longest toe and the end of the shoe - we recommend about 1/4" of space.

 If you have a low/flat arch then you would typically want a shoe listed with support.
 If you have a high arch or high instep then you would more likely want to lean toward a neutral model.
 Every foot is different though, so it is helpful to know how your foot shape impacts the way you walk/run.